First Visited: 4th November 1996

 Ground: Carrow Road

 Location: Norwich, Norfolk

-I have been to Carrow Road on four occasions, the first of which was on 4th November 1996 to see Norwich City lose 3-0 to Manchester United in a Bryan Gunn Testimonial match.
-Less than a year later, on 9th August 1997, I saw Norwich City lose 2-0 to Wolverhampton Wanderers in a Football League Division One match.
-My two subsequent visits came while I was living in Norwich during my time studying at the University of East Anglia.
-The first of these was on 1st October 2006 when Norwich City lost 4-1 to Burnley with my most recent visit to the venue coming on 2nd August 2008 seeing Norwich City draw 2-2 with Colchester United in a pre-season friendly.
-The photographs in this post are from this game.
+I have been to Carrow Road on many occasions, the first of which was on 4th November 1996 to see Norwich City lose 3-0 to Manchester United in a Bryan Gunn Testimonial match.
+The match photographs in this post are from 2nd August 2008 when Norwich City draw 2-2 with Colchester United in a pre-season friendly.

-Upon promotion to the Premier League in 2011 the club added extra rows of seating to increase capacity to 27,000.
+Upon promotion to the Premier League in 2011 the club added extra rows of seating to increase capacity to 27,244.
 However, with the club operating at near-capacity even while they were playing in the third-tier of English football during the 2009/10 season the club definitely has a large enough fanbase to warrant expansion.
-The option mooted by Norwich City is to rebuild the smallest stand in the ground, the Geoffrey Watling Stand in an attempt to raise stadium capacity to 35,000.
-If the club remains in the Premier League this seems a likely outcome.
+The club have mooted the idea of rebuilding the smallest stand in the ground, the Geoffrey Watling Stand. in an attempt to raise stadium capacity to 35,000.
+However this is dependent on an extended stay in the Premier League.